 6. Museum of Cinema and Miniatures

 The museum spans several floors, and it’s easy to spend a couple of hours exploring.
-I’m so glad I had plenty of time – both sections of the museum are absolutely marvellous!
+Both sections of the museum are absolutely marvellous!

 1) The Cinema section